-First, let us address the disappointments.
-The weak pledge on coal commits countries only to ‘phase down’ coal-fired power rather than eradicate it.
-Similarly, headlines may have left the impression that delegates flew into COP26 on private jets and then out again in time for dinner.
+First, let us address the disappointments, because there were always going to be some.
+The pledge on coal is weak and commits countries only to ‘phase down’ the use of coal-fired power rather than eradicating it completely.
+Similarly, headlines throughout the conference may have left you with an impression that delegates were flying into COP26 on a stream of private jets and then out again in time for dinner.
 So, what’s the point?

-Well, more than a few joined me on the sleeper train to Glasgow and back, an eco-friendly alternative to a short-haul flight but also enjoyable and efficient.
-Away from the political leaders and billionaires, the conference was made up of normal people hoping to make an impact, and that’s heartening in itself.
+Well, I know more than a few who joined me on the sleeper train to Glasgow and back – an eco-friendly alternative to short haul, yes, but also enjoyable and efficient.
+Away from the political leaders and billionaires, the conference was undoubtedly made up of normal people hoping to make an impact, and that’s heartening in itself.

 The built environment day was also positive.
 The UKGBC net zero whole-life-carbon roadmap is a fantastic piece of work.
-After years of bluster and vague industry objectives, its action-focused approach sets out tangible activity and deadlines for developers, contractors and suppliers.
-Many will take it as a clear route forward.
+Its action-focused approach is refreshing and, after years of bluster and vague objectives across the sector, it sets out tangible activity and deadlines for developers, contractors and their supply chain.
+Many will take it away as a clear route forward for their organisations.

-I’m not suggesting we rest on our laurels.
-We must use this momentum and public and corporate awareness to drive forward.
-There are still gaps in regulation, particularly around embodied carbon targets, and we need to make progress on alternatives such as timber use in medium-rise residential buildings.
-We’re falling behind our international friends in some of these areas and shouldn’t underestimate the challenges.
+While I came away uplifted, I’m not suggesting we rest on our laurels.
+Quite the opposite.
+We must use this momentum and level of public and corporate awareness to drive forward.
+There are still gaps in our regulation, particularly around embodied carbon targets, and we need to make progress on positive alternatives like the use of timber in medium-rise residential buildings.
+We’re falling behind our international friends in some of these areas, and the challenges we face shouldn’t be underestimated.

-One of COP26’s legacies will be the corporate ESG commitments it inspired.
+One of COP26’s overriding legacies will be the suite of corporate ESG announcements and commitments it inspired.
 At King’s Cross, we announced that we had become carbon neutral.
-It’s an important milestone for us and those who live, work and visit the estate, but not the final destination.
-Across the sector, we must harness achievements like this and the positivity and collaboration of COP26 to push on harder and faster.
-For us, that means our ultimate goal: net zero.
+While it is an important milestone for us and for the people who live, work and visit the estate, it is not the final destination.
+Across the sector, we must harness achievements like this and the positivity and collaborative spirit of COP26 to push on harder and faster.
+For us, that means our ultimate goal of net zero.